 Pursuant to the Noden Purchase Agreement, Noden is required to pay up to \$95.0 million in milestone payments, subject to the occurrence of such milestones.
-If the milestones are achieved, we expect to fund at least \$38.0 million in the form of additional equity contributions to Noden.
+If the milestones are achieved, which we no longer believe is probable, we would fund at least \$38.0 million in the form of additional equity contributions to Noden.